mtmorgan/cellxgenedp/README.md

 ## Installation

 This package is available in *Bioconductor* version 3.15 and later.
-The following code installs [cellxgenedp][]
+The following code installs [cellxgenedp](https://bioconductor.org/packages/cellxgenedp)

-[cellxgenedp](https://bioconductor.org/packages/cellxgenedp)

 ``` r